 "Painting is damned difficult - you always think you've got it, but you haven't."
 Paul Cezanne

-The old masters like Leonardo and Botticelli set up their studio in a room with tall windows that would get a Northern light, because that’s the less direct light, it remains pretty stable throughout the day, and it would not alter colors with its warmth or hue.
+Once you've gathered your painting supplies, it's time to find a well-lit area.
+The old masters like Leonardo and Botticelli set up their studio in a room with tall windows that would get northern light because it's less direct, remains pretty stable throughout the day, and does not alter colors with its warmth or hue.

 What do you want to paint?
 What are you trying to represent?
 Maybe it’s a landscape, but what is it about that landscape that inspired you to paint it?
 Its light?
 Its calm?
 Its liveliness?

-Plan Your Layout: It Will Save You From Troubles Later On
+Plan Your Layout: It Will Save You Trouble Later

 Start Drawing on a Tinted Canvas

 I used to draw first and then apply a tinted background for my painting.
-The problem with that is that the paint smudges your drawing, and it makes details hard to see.
+The problem with that is that the paint smudges your drawing and it can make details hard to see.

 You can pick any ground color that complements your composition.
 When in doubt, I usually paint a diluted base of yellow ochre on the whole canvas.
-It provides the painting a vibrant undertone, and it helps to get over the artist’s block in front of a white canvas.
+It provides the painting a vibrant undertone and it helps me avoid the feeling of artist’s block in front of a white canvas.

 Paint the Middle Values First